 We love working with young people and inspiring the next generation to get involved in the innovative and creative industry that is software development.
-We've got team members from all sorts of different backgrounds, from computer science university graduates to an ex-chef, and from Mayden Academy bootcamp graduates to someone who trained on the job while working part time at Sainsbury's!
+Our team members come from all sorts of different backgrounds, from computer science university graduates to an ex-chef, and from Mayden Academy bootcamp graduates to someone who trained on the job while working part time at Sainsburys!

 Coding for kids at Bath Digital Festival

 For Bath Digital Festival 2018 we ran a hands on workshop for kids aged 6-10 to learn some basic coding skills.